quangChe/angularjs-tutorial/README.md

 ### Controllers

 This is where the MVC/MVW concept comes together and we can truly see how AngularJS is an MVC framework. **Controllers** are an AngularJS object in which we put our JavaScript code provide our app with a ***controller*** that manipulates our DOM's ***view*** and connects our data ***model***.
 I advise that you separate the code for the model, view and controller in different files to achieve separation of concerns.
-However, for the sake of simplicity, I will use a plain JavaScript array inside the controller as the model for the sample application we will be building.
+However, for the sake of simplicity, I will use a plain JavaScript array inside the controller as the model for the starter application we will be building.

-We create a controller in our app by placing it inside the containing module that we created earlier:
+We create a controller in the starter app by placing it inside the containing module that we created earlier:

 **app.js:**
 ```
-const myFirstApp = angular.module('appName', []);
+const myFirstApp = angular.module('starterApp', []);

 myFirstApp.controller('groceryList', function() {